 How To Compare Auto Refi Offers

-Always shop around for the best auto loan deal before you head to the dealership.
+Always shop around for your best auto loan deal before you head to the dealership.
 If you walk in the dealership with an offer in hand, they will have to negotiate with you if they want your business — and they will, because they do.

 Here’s what to compare when you’re looking at different loans: